gallego-posada/eman/README.md

 # Equivariant Mesh Attention Networks

-This repository contains the code to reproduce the experiments of [**Equivariant Mesh Attention Networks**](https://arxiv.org/abs/2205.10662).
+This repository contains the code to reproduce the experiments of [**Equivariant Mesh Attention Networks**](https://openreview.net/forum?id=3IqqJh2Ycy) published in *Transactions on Machine Learning Research* (TMLR - 08/2022).

 ## Running experiments